 The garden shed is another potential summer hazard.
 Make sure your dog cannot gain access.
 As you are likely to be going in and out of the shed more often during the summer, make sure you have placed dangerous products out of reach of your pet.
 For example, anti-freeze is highly toxic to cats and dogs and they are attracted to its sweet taste.

 Make sure your dog is kept at a safe distance from BBQ cooking and also make sure your dog is safely indoors when you mow the lawn.
 Finally in garden hazards, it is worth checking that your dog cannot gain access to pools or garden ponds, or make sure they can at least get out again if they do fall in.

 Many common household and garden plants and flowers can also be toxic to dogs, causing anything from skin irritations to severe poisoning and death.
 To find out more, visit our Poisonous to Dogs - Toxic Plants and Flowers article.

 Imagine wearing a fur coat all summer.
 This is what your dog has to do.
-Consider getting them clipped short for the summer months so they are more comfortable.
-If a short cut is not the answer then make sure your dog's coat is regularly groomed to remove any tangles, avoid matting of the coat and remove dead hair.
+Consider getting them clipped shorter for the summer months so they are more comfortable (but not too short as that can have the opposite effect).
+Make sure your dog's coat is regularly groomed to remove any tangles, avoid matting of the coat and remove dead hair.